Yoruba tribal marks: Pele

-The Pele style of tribal mark is a three vertical lines inscribed on the cheeks.
+The Pele style of tribal mark is a three vertical line inscribed on the cheeks.

 Pele have different variants.
-The variants include; Pele Ife, a three vertical lines inscribed on the cheek.
-It is peculiar to the Ile Ife people.
+The variants include; Pele Ife, a three vertical line inscribed on the cheek.
+It is peculiar to the Ile-Ife people.
 Pele Ijebu and Pele Ijesha are other variants of Pele.
 Both variants are three short vertical lines inscribed on the cheeks.

 Owu

-Owu tribal marks consist of six incisions on each side of the cheeks and peculiar to the indigenes of Owu, an historical city in Abeokuta, the capital of Ogun State, Nigeria.
+Owu tribal marks consist of six incisions on each side of the cheeks and peculiar to the indigenes of Owu, a historical city in Abeokuta, the capital of Ogun State, Nigeria.
 The Owu tribal mark was inscribed on the cheeks of Chief Olusegun Obasanjo, who was a former President of the Federal Republic of Nigeria.

 Gọmbọ

 The Gọmbọ style, also known as Kẹkẹ, consists of multiple straight and curved lines about a half of an inch apart inscribed on the cheeks on both sides of the mouth.
 Indigenes of Ogbomosho in Oyo State are usually identified by the Gombo or Kẹkẹ style of Yoruba tribal marks.